 Growing use of VoIP requires additional anti-terrorism measures

-Last year in Karachi, largest city of Pakistan and 2nd largest city of the world by population, local government banned instant messaging and Voice over Internet Protocol (VoIP) applications such as Skype, Viber and other communication networks including Tango and WhatsApp, for almost three months due to security reasons.
-VoIP messaging apps provides convenience and privacy but when it comes to terrorism, it becomes a constant threat for law enforcement agencies to track and intercept any illegal activity.
+Last year in Karachi, the largest city of Pakistan and 2nd largest city in the world by population, the local government banned instant messaging and Voice over Internet Protocol (VoIP) applications such as Skype, Viber, and other communication networks including Tango and WhatsApp, for almost three months due to security reasons.
+VoIP messaging apps provide convenience and privacy but when it comes to terrorism, it becomes a constant threat for law enforcement agencies to track and intercept any illegal activity.

-The example of Karachi to control security threats through banning VoIP applications is not a solution.
-This measure proved to be unsuccessful afterwards because criminals still found their ways to communicate and criminal and terror activities did not declined.
+The example of Karachi controlling security threats through banning VoIP applications is not a solution.
+This measure proved to be unsuccessful afterward because criminals still found their ways to communicate and criminal and terror activities did not decline.
 This measure also placed an unfair restriction on the city's civilians.

-As VoIP communication continues to grow in the years to come, it can be it concluded that more terrorists will adopt VoIP communication if no adequate security measures are taken in near future.
-Collective measures at global level needs to addressed to counter terrorism through using VoIP communication so that world can figure out a solution to stop terrorism without sacrificing the benefits of an exciting communication technology that is VoIP.
+As VoIP communication continues to grow in the years to come, it can be concluded that more terrorists will adopt VoIP communication if no adequate security measures are taken in near future.
+Collective measures at the global level need to address to counter terrorism through using VoIP communication so that the world can figure out a solution to stop terrorism without sacrificing the benefits of an exciting communication technology that is VoIP.